JangGeunSong/webApp_node/README.md

 Front-end branch --> react part will add //added at 4/1

 It needs to server side go to node.js framework next.js // 4/3 added.

+4/4 ---> react + next.js is almost done. now rest of thing is add the DB and event listener.